AGM 2007

 Despite some major concerns a few weeks before this

 production, as usual the Players have put on a show which they can be very proud of.
-Apart from
+Apart from the

-the odd dropped line here and there (understandable with such a wordy script and complicated plot)
+odd dropped line here and there (understandable with such a wordy script and complicated plot) the

-me.
-The whole cast can be very proud of what they put on in this show and to them I send my hearty
+whole cast can be very proud of what they put on in this show and to them I send my hearty

 congratulations and thanks for all their hard work.
-The whole play could not have been such a
+The whole play could not have been such a success

-We have now received the adjudication, and I'm pleased
+We have now received the adjudication, and I'm pleased to

-yourself a copy.
+copy.

 'William Tell'